paulzerkel/pres-tfs-builds/README.md

 Built in Features
 -----------------
+* Unit testing
+	* Can match assemblies based on wildcards
+	* Built in it will execute MSTests
+	* Adaptors allow 3rd party frameworks like NUnit
+	* Results of tests included with build
 * Code Analysis
 	* Code analysis uses the FxCop engine.
 Very similar in nature
 	* FxCop can be used via an extention